Bruce Cassidy: Boston Bruins (2016–2022)

 On May 24, 2016, Cassidy joined the Boston Bruins as assistant coach for the 2016–17 season.
 On February 7, 2017, he was named interim head coach after head coach Claude Julien was fired, and on April 26, the Bruins named him the new head coach.
 In his first full year as Bruins head coach, he led the team to a 50–20–12 regular season record, collecting 112 points and securing the second seed in the Atlantic Division.
 In the playoffs, his team defeated their rivals, the Toronto Maple Leafs, 4–3 and advanced to the second round against the Tampa Bay Lightning, losing in five games.

 In the 2018–19 season, Cassidy led the Bruins to an appearance in the 2019 Stanley Cup Final, where the team lost to the St. Louis Blues in seven games.
 On September 11, 2019, he signed a multi-year contract extension.

 In the shortened 2019–20 season, Cassidy coached the Bruins to a 44–14–12 record for 100 points, capturing the Presidents' Trophy for the third time in franchise history.
 The Bruins went on to lose to the Tampa Bay Lightning in the second round for the second time in three seasons.
 In the off-season, Cassidy was named the winner of the 2019–20 Jack Adams Award, given to the best NHL coach annually.

 On June 6, 2022, the Bruins relieved Cassidy of his head coaching duties after a game seven loss to the Carolina Hurricanes during the 2022 Stanley Cup playoffs.

-Vegas Golden Knights (2022–present)
+Vegas Golden Knights (2022–2026)

-On June 14, 2022, eight days after getting fired by the Bruins, Cassidy was hired by the Vegas Golden Knights as the third head coach in franchise history, replacing Peter DeBoer.
+On June 14, 2022, eight days after getting fired by the Bruins, Cassidy was hired by the Vegas Golden Knights as the third head coach in the franchise's history, replacing Peter DeBoer.
 In his first season, Cassidy won the Stanley Cup with the Golden Knights on June 13, 2023.

+On March 29, 2026, with eight games remaining in the regular season, the Golden Knights fired Cassidy, after the team recorded a 3–5–2 record in Cassidy's final 10 games.

+After Cassidy's firing, it was reported that the Edmonton Oilers and Los Angeles Kings made requests to Vegas about the possibility of interviewing him for a head coaching role, but they were declined by the Golden Knights, because Cassidy was under contract until the end of the 2026–27 season.

 Personal life

-Cassidy and his wife have two children.
-He also has a son from a previous relationship.
+Cassidy and his wife have two children, daughter Shannon and son Cole.
+He also has a son, Luke, from a previous relationship.
 Cassidy has been given the nickname "Butch", after Wild West outlaw Butch Cassidy, and has been referred to as such by players on many occasions.